BraydenTW/obsidian/README.md

 ### Install the dependencies

 Ba-da-boom!
-Your code is all there.... however you need to install depencides like React, NextJS, and TailwindCSS into your project so the stuff actually works!
+Your code is all there.... however you need to install dependencies like React, NextJS, and TailwindCSS into your project so the stuff actually works!
 Do so by installing them with the package manager of your choice:

 ```bash
 # NPM